 MedStar Georgetown University Hospital welcomes students each summer and provides them the opportunity to assist and support various areas of the hospital during their time away from school.
 Summer volunteers are expected to serve approximately 8 hours/week for a period of 8 weeks.
 The program usually runs for about 13 weeks from early-June to late-August, to allow both high school and college students to easily participate in the program.

-This program is open to all high school students (age 16 or older), undergraduate students, and graduated students who wish to volunteer during their summer break.
+This program is open to all high school students (age 16 or older), undergraduate students, and graduate students who wish to volunteer during their summer break.

-- Commit to a minimum of 64 hours during the 13 week period
+- Able to commit to a minimum of 64 hours during the 13 week period

 - Submit all application materials on time

 - Complete a Volunteer Orientation